- INTERPOL Manchester

-The INTERPOL National Central Bureau (NCB) for the UK is part of the National Crime Agency (NCA), a powerful new body of operational crime fighters with the responsibility of leading the UK’s fight to cut serious and organized crime.
+The INTERPOL National Central Bureau (NCB) for the UK is part of the National Crime Agency (NCA), a powerful body of operational crime fighters with the responsibility of leading the UK’s fight to cut serious and organized crime.
 The NCA addresses national threats and incorporates the functions of numerous former UK organizations, agencies and units in order to:

 - Tackle serious and organized crime;

 The NCA also provides a range of support services to police forces and law enforcement agencies across the country, including the services provided by INTERPOL Manchester.

 INTERPOL Manchester shares the INTERPOL vision and mission.
 It fights international crime through the coordination and provision of specialist support to investigations and uses INTERPOL channels to build effective partnerships between the UK police forces and law enforcement agencies worldwide.

 Structure and functions

 INTERPOL Manchester is the point of contact for UK investigations with an international link.
 It provides UK agencies with a communications network linking them with law enforcement officials in all INTERPOL member countries worldwide.
 It also provides secure and direct access to INTERPOL’s databases and police services.
 In addition, INTERPOL Manchester provides INTERPOL services to officers based on the Channel Islands.

 INTERPOL Manchester staff deal with crime-related enquiries, translations and the coordination of international police action to locate UK fugitives abroad or fugitives thought to have fled to the UK from elsewhere.
 INTERPOL Manchester does not deal with members of the public directly.
 All enquiries must be submitted by local police forces or a law enforcement agency.